 Clare has extensive experience in litigation involving patents, copyright, trade marks, confidential information and consumer protection gained over 15 years at major international law firms, Allens, and prior to that, Linklaters.
 Clare has also advised national and international companies on brand protection and advertising clearance, commercial agreements and the IP aspects of corporate acquisitions.

 She has recently been published in the Law Society Journal in relation to her work for Dick Smith Investments in the long-running Ozemite trade mark case.
+Clare is also admitted as a barrister and solicitor in the High Court of New Zealand.

 Representative work includes: